stutiuneyal/Travel-Concierge/README.md

 This project demonstrates how multiple specialized agents can be orchestrated to answer a single real-world travel query by calling live public APIs instead of relying on model hallucinations.

-The application runs locally and is exposed publicly using ngrok, making it suitable for portfolio demos and LinkedIn showcases.
+The application is exposed here: https://travel-concierge-tgsb.onrender.com/

 ---